-Community shows its pride | Good Times
+Community Shows Its Pride | Good Times

 Standing nearby, Jett Bartolo agreed.

-“We want to represent all of our lesbian, gay, bisexual, transgender, queer alphabet gang, and just show our pride and celebrate,” she said.
+“We want to represent all of our lesbian, gay, bisexual, transgender, queer alphabet gang, and just show our pride and celebrate.”